Call Reluctance Syndrome

 - Rejection coping strategies

-Assign mentors for new sales reps.
-At CIENCE, we have around 250 SDRs.
-Many of them expressed gratitude to their Team Captains on multiple occasions.
-A good mentor provides guidance and emotional support.
-It is very important when it comes to working with people.
+Assign mentors for new sales representatives.
+At CIENCE, we have around 400 SDRs.
+Many of them expressed gratitude to their team leads on multiple occasions.
+A good mentor provides guidance and emotional support, which is of ultimate support for healthy working relationships.

-Before handing the list of contacts to your sales team, you need to make sure that they’re ‘prequalified’ or in other words would be interested in purchasing your service/product.
+Before handing the list of contacts to your sales team, you need to make sure that they’re “prequalified,” in other words, interested in purchasing your service/product.

-For this purpose, you need to first define your Ideal Customer Profile.
+For this purpose, you need to first define your ideal customer profile (ICP).
 Then acquire a list of leads that fit the ICP and are up-to-date.
-Read more about creating your ICP here and how to do sales research correctly.
+Read more about how to do sales research according to your ICP correctly.

 Hire CIENCE and forget about call reluctance.

 Remember, there are 40% of veterans and 80% of newbies who admitted being prone to it.
-Being among them doesn’t mean you’re a bad person or not good for a job.
-It means that you’re a human.
+Being among them doesn’t mean you’re a bad salesperson.
+It means that you’re a human, the same as we all are.

-It is their best interest to tackle this issue, providing your guidance, support and training.
+It is in their best interest to tackle this issue, providing you with professional guidance, support, and training to overcome your fear.

-4. Remind yourself that you call to help
+4. Remind yourself that you are calling prospects to help their business.

 Your product or service can increase ROI, assist companies and individuals in attaining their goals, make the business processes more efficient, etc. They need your product/service.
 And you can give them what they need!